Read through these FAQs to learn more about the program and how to apply.

-A community recognized by the League as Bicycle Friendly℠ is one that welcomes cyclists with trails, bike lanes, share the road campaigns, organized rides, Bike to Work Day events and so much more.
+A community recognized by the League as a BFC is one that welcomes cyclists with trails, bike lanes, share the road campaigns, organized rides, Bike to Work Day events and so much more.
 A rich matrix of options that recognizes your area’s unique resources, the BFC application evaluates how your community encourages people to bike for transportation and recreation through the five Es: engineering, education, encouragement, enforcement, and evaluation.

-The popularity of the program speaks for itself: As of 2012, more than 500 communities have applied, and 215 have been awarded Bronze, Silver, Gold or Platinum designation.
+The popularity of the program speaks for itself: As of 2014, more than 600 communities have applied, and 303 have been awarded Bronze, Silver, Gold or Platinum designation.
 But, even if your community doesn’t quite make the grade yet, applying is well worth the time.
 The application process will help your community create new partnerships and momentum for bicycle improvements, allow you to gather essential bicycle-related data in one place, and the result will show your political leadership how their community stacks up against similar communities all over the nation.
 In addition, each applicant receives customized feedback and technical assistance.
-Once your community becomes a BFC℠, the League will present an award and two highway-quality road signs at a local ceremony or celebration.
+Once your community becomes a BFC, the League will present an award and two highway-quality road signs at a local ceremony or celebration.

 Any municipality, county, Census Designated Place, military base, regional planning agency or Indian Country can apply to the BFC℠ program.
 Usually, a community official responsible for bicycling issues completes the application.
 However, much of the application can be completed by anyone familiar with what a community has done for bicycling as long as the community’s governing body approves its final submission.
 Often, the most complete applications come from communities where city officials, public agencies and local cyclists work on it together.